 Voluntary Dismissal Under Chapter 7 Bankruptcy

 Sometimes a debtor will want to dismiss their Chapter 7 bankruptcy because they have received money during their case and hope to improve their credit history (it won't!) or they thought that their home would be protected and discovered that it wasn't.
-Any bankruptcy dismissal may actually worsen your credit score because the debts listed in your bankruptcy petition will not be discharged and the bankruptcy filing itself will remain on your credit reports.
-Even if you suddenly come into money, it may be better for you to get your discharge—then you can use the money for a fresh start.
+Any bankruptcy dismissal may actually worsen the debtor's credit score because the debts listed in the bankruptcy petition will not be discharged and the bankruptcy filing itself will remain on the debtor's credit reports.
+Even if the debtor suddenly came into money, it may still be better to get the discharge—then the debtor can use the money for a fresh start, which is 1 of the 2 main objectives of bankruptcy.
 Read Credit Availability and Credit Scores After Bankruptcy for more information.

 Whether a court will grant the debtor a voluntary dismissal depends on the following factors: